 Their reluctance to feed when in captivity is another major issue.
 Great white’s refuse to be fed by humans, suggesting their hunting habits are yet another crucial component to keeping them happy.

 Logistically, the task of capturing these huge animals and resettling them in captivity is monumental.
-Great whites are incredibly sensitive to being removed from water and have to be transported in smaller tanks from the ocean to the aquarium.
+Great whites are incredibly sensitive to being removed from the water and have to be transported in smaller tanks from the ocean to the aquarium.
 Additionally, to their size and aggressive disposition, many believe it is not worth the risk of coming into direct contact with them, especially considering there is such a low rate of survival once they are successfully moved into captivity.

-It would seem then, that shark cage diving is the safest (for sharks and humans alike) and kindest way to observed these magnificent creatures.
-Living in their natural habitat, sharks show little signs of distress around humans in the cage and display a inquisitiveness and contentment unique to the species that is absent in any shark forced to respect the confines of a tank.
+It would seem then, that shark cage diving is the safest (for sharks and humans alike) and kindest way to observe these magnificent creatures.
+Living in their natural habitat, sharks show little signs of distress around humans in the cage and display an inquisitiveness and contentment unique to the species that is absent in any shark forced to respect the confines of a tank.
 Great white shark tours, though, offer a non-invasive opportunity to get up close and personal with the ocean’s apex predators and are a much better way of interacting with sharks.